-Claudia Orlandini, Communications Officer with LIFE, spoke to The Fishing Daily about Low Impact Fishers of Europe about who the people involved in life are, their aims and who can join the organisation.
+Claudia Orlandini, Communications Officer with LIFE, spoke to The Fishing Daily about Low Impact Fishers of Europe (LIFE) about who the people involved in life are, their aims and who can join the organisation for small-scale fishers

 “The Low Impact Fishers of Europe is an umbrella organisation representing the rights of those fishers who are small-scale and who are committed to reducing their impact on the environment.